gaseri/website/docs/en/teaching/materials/llvm-tools.md

 ```

 !!! admonition "Assignment"
-    Check if two optimizations that were chaning the code that you chose in the last assignment can be performed on that code in any order.
+    Check whether two optimizations that were changing the code chosen in the last assignment can be performed on that code in any order.